 In the event a crime or an incident is reported that constitutes a serious or continuing threat to the University, a campus wide "timely warning" notice will be issued.
+Examples of such situations may include a sexual assault or a series of motor vehicle thefts in the area that merit a warning because they present a continuing threat to the campus community.
 Timely warnings will be distributed to students and employees in a manner that is timely, that withholds the names of victims as confidential, and that provides information to assist with potentially preventing similar occurrences.
 Updates to the community about any particular case resulting in a timely warning may be distributed by email, social media, and/or posted on the University website.